YukiChen-yuxin/HomicideDashboard/team-contract.md

 # TEAM CONTRACT
-project member: Yuxin(Yuki) Chen, Siyue Gao, Mathew Yau, Xinyu Dong
+project member: Yuxin(Yuki) Chen, Siyue Gao, Matthew Yau, Xinyu Dong

 ### A.Commitments:
 As a project team we will: